sverrehu/kafka-ops-julie/docs/futures/what-acl-management.rst

 If you are having more than one Kafka Connect cluster you can specify a custom group, status, offset and config topics.

-When using RBAC, you can add under each principal the connectors it can use and this principals will only have visibility over them.

 KSQL servers and queries
 ^^^^^^^^^^^

 In a similar fashion as with the previous roles, users can setup specific KSQL setups.
 In JulieOps you can manage either single KSQL queries or ACL to deploy KSQL servers using a given Kafka Cluster.

-*Note* When using RBAC, according role bindings will be created

 .. code-block:: YAML